 Vendor Code of Conduct

-Our VCC sets out clear, transparent, and non-discriminatory minimum standards of conduct for the company's vendors for the business relationship with Aegon.
+Minimum requirements for conducting business with Aegon apply to all procurement activities conducted by wholly or majority-owned companies in which Aegon has management control.
+Our Vendor Code of Conduct (VCC) sets out clear, transparent, and non-discriminatory minimum standards of conduct for the company's vendors for the business relationship with Aegon.

 Selection and assessment